-Around 21,000 people have so far applied for the Government’s new ‘Green Homes Grant’ but many homeowners are struggling to find installers to carry out their energy efficient improvements.
+Only £71m of the £1.5 billion promised to homeowners under the Government’s ‘Green Homes Grant’ has so far been handed out, with many people struggling to find installers to carry out their energy efficient improvements.

-The scheme, which launched in September, is intended to provide 600,000 households with £2bn to make their homes more energy-efficient, but many people have reported being unable to locate anyone to carry out the work.
+The scheme, which launched in September last year, is intended to provide 600,000 households with funding to make their homes more energy-efficient, but homeowners have reported being unable to locate anyone to carry out the work.

 According to research by MoneySavingExpert.com, over 1,000 respondents to a Twitter poll said they’d had difficulties finding a supplier, suggesting around 80% of those who’ve attempted to find installers have been able to do so.

 The scheme is extremely complex, and there are strict eligibility requirements for homeowners to meet, along with the challenge of a strict deadline.
-If you qualify for a voucher, it will only be valid for three months from the date it’s issued, or until the scheme deadline of 31 March next year.
+If you qualify for a voucher, it will only be valid for three months from the date it’s issued.
+The scheme was originally due to finish on 31 March this year, but this deadline has now been extended until March 2022.
 Here, we explain how the Green Homes Grant works, and what other financial support might be available if you don’t manage to get one.

 What is the Green Homes Grant?